Bois Blanc Island (Ontario): Boblo Island Amusement Park

-Bois Blanc is known regionally as the former home of the Boblo Island Amusement Park, which began operation in 1898 and closed on September 30, 1993.
-The Nightmare (ride), Falling Star, Wild Mouse, Sky Streak and Screamer were the signature rides.
+Boblo is known regionally as the former home of the Boblo Island Amusement Park, which began operation in 1898 and closed in 1993.
+The Nightmare, Falling Star, Wild Mouse, Sky Streak and Screamer were the signature rides.

 For more than 85 years, the park was serviced by SS Ste.
 Clair and SS Columbia.
 A 1910 advertisement in the Detroit Free Press offered a trip to Boblo Island.

 The Boblo Island Amusement Park was famous for those two steamers, which went between Detroit and the island.
 A lawsuit concerning the power of the state of Michigan to prohibit racial discrimination on the ferries, Bob-Lo Excursion Co. v.
 Michigan, 333 U.S. 28 (1948), reached the U.S. Supreme Court and resulted in a notable decision construing the Commerce Clause.

 During the Vietnam War, when Canada had become a safe haven for those who refused to be drafted into the U.S. Army, Boblo Island became an efficient transit point for Americans who sought refuge from prosecution.
 Those seeking to pass into Canada would take the boat from Detroit to Boblo and, upon arrival, would trade their return tickets with persons who had arrived on the island from Amherstburg.
 Those who had come from Canada took the return trip to Detroit, and those who had come from Detroit took the return trip to Amherstburg, thus arriving in Canada without having to pass through customs at the border.